harilexm/Flower-Specie-Classification/README.md

 # Flower Species Classification

-Predict the species of an Iris flower Setosa, Versicolor or Virginica by using an end-to-end machine learning pipeline and deploy the best model in a web app for user testing..
+Predict the species of an Iris flower Setosa, Versicolor or Virginica by using an end-to-end machine learning pipeline and deploy the best model in a web app for user testing.

 ---